 - the amount of any tax, duty, fee, levy or charges (for example, GST).

 Civil and criminal penalties apply for failing to comply with single price requirements.

-Drip pricing is where a single price is advertised at the beginning of an online shopping process and additional fees and charges which may be unavoidable are then incrementally disclosed (or ‘dripped’).
+Drip pricing is where a single price is advertised at the beginning of an online shopping process, and further fees and charges are slowly added (or ‘dripped’).
 This can result in the consumer paying a higher price or spending more than they realised they would.

-- be aware of misleading drip pricing practices when shopping for services, particularly in the airline, ticketing, accommodation and vehicle rental sectors
+- be aware of misleading drip pricing practices when shopping for services - these can be common in the airline, ticketing, accommodation and vehicle rental sectors

-- consider all applicable charges together – don’t just focus on the advertised price since this may not be the cheapest final price.
+- consider all applicable charges together – do not just focus on the advertised price.
+This may not be the cheapest final price.
 It is also a good idea to shop around

 - be prepared to not proceed with the transaction, especially when additional charges start being added

 Civil and criminal penalties apply for conduct that misleads or deceives consumers about the price of products or services.
-Drip pricing can also amount to a failure to comply with single price requirements if all of the components of the advertised costs could have been presented as a single price from the beginning.
+Drip pricing can be a failure to comply with single price requirements if all of the components of the advertised costs could have been presented as a single price from the beginning.

 Restaurants, cafes and bistros

 Restaurants, cafes and bistros often apply a surcharge on Sundays and public holidays.